Just5KY/homey/README.md

 **NOTE: This is a work in progress and currently unstable.
 If any of the #required endpoints in the .env file are configured incorrectly or unreachable, the application will crash.**

 ### Icons
-The `icon` field in `config.yml` points to images in the homey/public/images/icons folder - add one for each service in the config file.
+The `icon` field in `config.yml` points to homey/public/images/icons - add images to this folder as you add services to the config file.
 You can find a huge collection of PNG self-hosted service icons at NX211's [Homer Icons](https://github.com/NX211/homer-icons) (512x512) or my fork [Homer Icons Compressed](https://github.com/vlfldr/homer-icons) (128x128).
 Docker containers will look for icons that match their exact name.

 ## Built with: